Chandi Dan Detha: Agricultural revolution in Borunda

-Reaching the water (1948-50)
+Reaching the water (1948–50)

 Chandidan tested the water of his inherited well and found it suitable, so he decided to install a diesel pump set at a depth of 110 ft.
 These attempts of Chandidan and his seven brothers were met with disbelief and criticism when they began to dig a well in the basalt-filled land, with religious men warning them that it would bring the wrath of God upon their heads.

 Chandidan had an idea to install a diesel engine in a chamber constructed at the depth of 100 feet in the wall of the well.
 But, the Detha brothers quickly realized that they lacked the knowledge and tools necessary to achieve success.
 So, Chandidan hired an engineer from Jodhpur, using the last of his funds.
 The brothers worked day and night under the engineer's direction, and on a good day they could dig through 50 or 60 centimetres.
 However, the advance began to slow down even more after the first few metres.
 They then had to hire some workers.
 A man who was lowered 100 metres into the depths of the well would demand to be brought up almost immediately due to lack of air and fear of the pitch darkness.
-The engineer left, for there was no more money to pay him, and one of the rocks they had to penetrate to get to water was impregnated with sulphur.
+The engineer left, for there was no more money to pay him, and one of the rocks they had to penetrate to get to water was impregnated with sulfur.
 The temperature was just as high as on the surface.
 Nevertheless, the brothers succeeded in reaching the water – pure and surprisingly delicious.

 Priests warned against drinking the water from the well, but Chandidan was able to pump it out and irrigate the land, proving the sceptics wrong as the barren desert became incredibly fertile with luxuriant vegetation.When the water started rushing out, this sight filled me with a unique sense of pride and joy.
 The village folk who till the other day used to discourage me, were taken aback and were inspired to follow suit.